-If you are the victim of a crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
+Suppose you are the victim of a crime and do not want to pursue action within the university or criminal justice system.
+In that case, you may still want to consider making a confidential report.
 With your permission, a member of the Public Safety or any member of the NDNU staff can file a report on the details of the incident, and only those individuals with a need to know will be given the details or information.
-This is to ensure the future safety of you and other community members.
-With such information, the university can keep accurate records of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the university's annual crime statistics.
+This is to ensure your and other community members' future safety.
+With such information, the university can keep accurate records of the number of incidents involving students, determine where there is a pattern of crime about a particular location, method, or assailant, and alert the campus community to potential danger.
+Reports filed this way are counted and disclosed in the university's annual crime statistics.